 Did you know in ancient Korea women were given coins featuring different sexual positions on their wedding day so they could learn the positions?
 That is just one of the many interesting things I learned at the Love Castle Sex Museum in Gyeongju, South Korea.
-Everybody always talks about the Seoul Sex Museum but that one is utter shit compared to its off the beaten path big brother.
+Travelers always talks about the Seoul Sex Museum but it is utter shit compared to the Love Castle.

 This quirky and offbeat museum covers sex over the course of nearly 2,000 years of Korean history plus a variety of modern sex exhibits and art from around the world.
 Visitors can easily spend a good hour exploring this museum.
 Or three hours if you are like me 😉

 The Gyeongju Sex Museum is divided into a series of different indoor and outdoor galleries but not nearly 14.
 There are five sexy sections of the Love Castle: the hall of history, penis park, outdoor sculpture garden, adult artwork/antiques collection, and love road.
 Now let’s go for a tour, shall we 😉

 The Hall Of History

 Step into the Love Castle past the pair of giant wooden penises and be thrust back in time nearly two millennia.
 From wooden dildos and coins decorated with different sexual positions to pornographic clay sculptures and pottery, this sprawling collection of ancient artwork, trinkets and what the fuck items laid out in chronological order.